Hawaiian monk seal pupping season off to a good start

 Generally, moms rear their pups for five to seven weeks, nursing them until they grow from about 30 pounds to nearly 200 pounds from fatty milk.
 During this time, the monk seal mom loses a great amount of body weight, and abruptly weans the pup in order to return to sea and forage.

-The pup lives off of it body fat for several weeks, then begins to forage for fish itself.
+The pup lives off of its body fat for several weeks, then begins to forage for fish itself.

 Although there are fewer people on the beach, NOAA reminds the public to remain a respectful distance from marine animals, including monk seals and turtles, and would appreciate it if residents reminded others to do so as well.